7biswajeet7/7biswajeet7/README.md

 - **Machine Learning:** Leveraging algorithms to derive insights and predictions.
 - **Deep Learning:** Exploring neural networks for complex problem-solving.
 - **Data Analytics:** Uncovering patterns and trends to drive informed decision-making.
-- **SQL :** Crafting efficient and powerful database queries.
+- **SQL:** Crafting efficient and powerful database queries.
-- **Python :** Building scalable and robust applications.
+- **Python:** Building scalable and robust applications.
-- **Power BI :** Creating Powerful and Insightful Data Visualizations for Informed Decision-Making.
+- **Power BI:** Creating Powerful and Insightful Data Visualizations for Informed Decision-Making.
+- **Excel:** Unleashing the Full Potential of Data Management and Analysis for Enhanced Productivity.

 🌐 Connect with me:
 - [LinkedIn 💼](https://www.linkedin.com/in/biswajeet-jena-250541226/)